Categorical matrix factorizations and monomorphism categories: Introduction

-assuming $\Ext^1_\A(\E, \E)=0$ for the second one. \end{thmA} In the module case, \Cref{thmA: main-1,thmA: main-2} recover results of Sun and Zhang {\cite[Cor.~4.5, Thm.~4.6]{SZ24}}. \\ To prove \Cref{thmA: main-1} we express $\Fac^\E_{l+1}(\omega)$ as a suitable diagram category.
+\end{thmA} In the module case, \Cref{thmA: main-1,thmA: main-2} recover results of Sun and Zhang {\cite[Cor.~4.5, Thm.~4.6]{SZ26}}. \\ To prove these, we express $\Fac^\E_{l+1}(\omega)$ as a suitable diagram category.
 It is equivalent to the comma category of the cokernel and projection functors

 see \Cref{prp: comma-equiv}. \Cref{thmA: main-2} is the announced categorical version of Yoshino's result.